Speech Therapy for Cerebral Palsy Explained

 Speech Therapy Techniques and Exercise

-Your child’s speech therapist will determine the biggest problem areas of communication focus on those first.
+Your child’s speech therapist will identify the most significant communication problems and focus on them first.
 They will only work on a couple of issues at a time rather than attempting to fix every difficulty at once.

 Your speech therapist may use a variety of therapy techniques and exercises with your child, such as:

-• Swallowing exercises to improve control of the mouth, jaw and tongue.
+- Swallowing exercises to strengthen control of the mouth, jaw, and tongue

 Speech Therapy at Home